bcgov/inclusive-names-service/web_servers_and_web_pages/README.md

 Web servers can be configured to serve web pages that have Unicode content.
-In Apache web servers, this configuration can be done by adding the line
+In [Apache web servers](https://httpd.apache.org/), this configuration can be done by adding the line

          ‘AddDefaultCharset utf-8’

 to the httpd.conf configuration file.

+For [nginx web servers](https://www.nginx.com/), Unicode configuration is done by adding the line

+        'charset utf-8'

+to the http {} and https {} sections in the nginx.conf file.

 When configured this way, a page with the following html will appear, correctly, as Tk’emlúps te Secwe̓pemc